Sharna Burgess & Brian Austin Green Spotted Making Out In The Ocean In Hawaii

 Still, she added that she wanted to hold the new romance close to her and "just enjoy that human for as much as I can."

-The celebrity pair’s separate photos certainly make it seem that they are on the same page.
-Both stars have shared on social media that they feel connected to the beauty of the beach and ocean, and both mentioned that they were focusing on love in the New Year.
+The celebrity pair's separate photos certainly make it seem that they are on the same page.
+Both stars have shared on social media that they feel connected to the beauty of the beach and ocean, and both mentioned that they were focusing on love in the new year.

-As for Brian’s choice of the vacation destination with the Australian beauty, it appears he picked a winner.
+As for Brian's choice of destination with the Australian beauty, it appears he picked a winner.

-In the caption to a beachside Instagram photo she shared, seen here, Sharna wrote, “First vacation in a long time, best vacation in a lifetime.”
+"First vacation in a long time, best vacation in a lifetime," Sharna wrote in the caption to a beachside Instagram photo she recently shared, as seen here,